RayVee03/Aaron-William03/README.md

 * 🌍  I'm based in Taiwan
 * ✉️  You can contact me at [aaronye086@gmail.com](mailto:aaronye086@gmail.com)
-* 🧠  I'm learning Intelligent Manufacturing
+* 🧠  I major in Intelligent Manufacturing and Deep Learning

 ### Skills